Challenges

 Climate-related metrics

-→View results from 2019-2021 here - • GHG emissions intensity
+See the results from 2019-2024 here. - GHG emissions intensity

 Climate-related targets

-- • GHG emissions reduction targets
+GHG emissions reduction targets

-Scope1 & 2 | GHG emissions: Reduce CO₂ emissions by 46% by 2030 (vs. FY2019).
-Be carbon neutral by 2050 |
+Scope1,Scope2 | GHG emissions: Reduce GHG emission by 46% by 2030 compared to 2019 and aim to achieve carbon neutrality by 2050. |

-Continuing to Align with TCFD
+Continuing to align with TCFD

 To continue incorporating the TCFD recommendations, in the future we will further refine our scenario analysis to gain a greater understanding of the quantitative impacts of risks and opportunities, and to investigate, devise and enact strategies in response.